 Board of Directors

-Nghiem (pronounced Nim) Doan is completing his third year of service as the City Attorney for the City of League City.
-He previously spent over 16 years as the Deputy City Attorney for the City of Pearland, Texas, where he grew up after coming to the United States as a 7 year old immigrant from Vietnam.
+Nghiem (pronounced Nim) Doan is serves as the City Attorney for the City of League City, a post he has held since 2015.
+He previously spent over 16 years as the Deputy City Attorney for the City of Pearland, Texas, where he grew up after coming to the United States as an immigrant from Vietnam at 7 years old.
 Nghiem obtained a bachelor’s degree from The University of Texas at Austin, a Juris Doctorate from the University of Houston, and a master’s in Public and Private Management from the University of Houston—Clear Lake.
-He enjoys camping, hunting, and spending time with his wife, two kids, two stepkids, and dog, especially when engaged in outdoor activities.
+He enjoys cooking, gaming, camping, hunting, and spending time with his wife, two kids, two stepkids, and dog.

 Hank Dugie works as a Commercial and Residential Real Estate Agent in League City, Texas where he also owns and runs a landscaping and construction business, and serves on City Council.
 He volunteers his time to a number of local nonprofits including Lions Club and Anchor Point, a family counseling center.
 He graduated from the University of Texas at Austin in 2013 with a degree in Economics, in addition to a quidditch world championship title as a member of Texas Quidditch.
 Since then, Dugie has remained a player and been critical in founding, coaching, and managing a number of teams.